wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 #### Multi-Monitor Setups

 i3 expects you to manage your displays with xrandr (or with something that wraps xrandr).
-Honestly, this isn't so bad - you'd be surprised how easy xrandr is to learn:
+Honestly, this isn't so bad - you'd be surprised how easy it is to learn:

 * `xrandr` to list your displays and their available resolutions
 * `xrandr --output HDMI1 --auto` to turn on a display called HDMI1